Simar710/EduGraph/README.md

    -   Created a full stack web application.
    -   Parsed the data into csv using python, developed a Python-based CLI and Excel UI using VBA scripts.
    -   Designed and Stored the data in a MySQL database.
-   -   Architect the PHP REST APIs, establishing secure HTTP protocols for data exchanges between the client and server, featuring PHP full stack web applications for course recommendations, prerequisite graphs, hosted using Nginx in AWS EC2 Instance as well as on local enviroment
+   -   Architect the PHP REST APIs, establishing secure HTTP protocols for data exchanges between the client and server, featuring PHP full stack web applications for course recommendations,
+   -   Vis.js is used to generate graphs and trees.
+   -   Application is hosted using Nginx in AWS EC2 Instance as well as on local enviroment
    -   CI/CD pipeline is also set up using GitHub Action for GitHub and Gitlab CI/CD for Gitlab, with proper testing.
    -   Created and executed detailed test plans using TDD principles and Selenium for front-end automation.
    -   Implemented accessibility features (keyboard navigation, high-contrast theme) and ensured WCAG 2.1 compliance.